 That's what you should be worrying about.

-Do you want it so bad you're able to find the persistence within yourself to fight through the adversity you're absolutely going to face on the path to achieving your dreams?
+Do you want it so badly that you persist through the guaranteed adversity you’ll face on the path to achieving your dreams?
 Are you willing to make the sacrifices necessary to get to the top?

 No one is going to hand you anything in this life.
 You're going to have to fight for every inch of ground you get.